Esri/arcgis-experience-builder-sdk-resources/widgets/show-unit-tests/README.md

 # Show Unit Tests widget

-This sample demonstrates how to write unit test for a widget.
+This sample demonstrates how to write unit tests for a widget.

 ## How to use the sample